gautada/alpine/README.md

 [Alpine Linux](https://alpinelinux.org) is an independent, non-commercial, general purpose Linux distribution designed for power users who appreciate security, simplicity and resource efficiency.

-This container is the base image that uses [Alpine Linux](https://alpinelinux.org) as the intial image for other containers as such it's primary purpose is to provide functionality and services for other downstream containers.
+This container is the base image that uses Alpine Linux as the intial image for other containers as such it's primary purpose is to provide functionalityservices for other downstream containers.

-## Container Services
+## Services

 - Entrypoint: A stacked collection of startup scripts that launch supporting services for the running container but still provide a mechanism for cli command execution.
 - *DROP THIS* Exitpoint: Similar to entry pointbut on container application exit.